BEGINNING OF SCHOOL

-CAL DAY EXTRA CREDIT: Visit UC Berkeley on Cal Day (Saturday, April 18, 2015) and earn NINE test points by doing the following:
+CAL DAY EXTRA CREDIT: Every spring, visit UC Berkeley on Cal Day and earn NINE test points by doing the following:

 1. Visit the campus during official Cal Day hours.
 Take your time and enjoy yourself.
 There are a lot of cool things they plan every year!